v12technology/fluxtion/docs/learning/learning-into.md

 In order to subscribe to a set of events, declare a java type and issue a [select](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/builder/src/main/java/com/fluxtion/ext/streaming/builder/factory/EventSelect.java#L35) statement.
 The select statement creates a [Wrapper](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/api/src/main/java/com/fluxtion/ext/streaming/api/Wrapper.java) that acts as a monad.
+With a select the wrapper will hold the latest event that is received by the processor.

 ```java
 select(MyDataType.class);